 Tavernier is located immediately south of Key Largo proper.
 This is a quiet community that is most well known for being the home of the Florida Keys Wild Bird Rehabilitation Center and Harry Harris Park.
 A short nature trail runs through the Wild Bird Center into a mangrove forest, and a video explains the center’s mission.

 Water sports abound in the area, such as swimming, snorkeling, water skiing, parasailing, windsurfing and more.
-There is an “Old World” ambience to Tavernier, and visitors enjoy the laid back, serene atmosphere.
+There is an “Old World” ambiance to Tavernier, and visitors enjoy the laid-back, serene atmosphere.
 Its close proximity to Key Largo makes it a premier destination for kayakers, birders and other eco-tourists.

 This is a place rich in history and vibrant in beauty and is home to several fine artists who show their work in local galleries around the Keys.